erpnext/foundation/foundation/www/docs/user/manual/en/using-erpnext/articles/bulk-update.md

 <!-- add-breadcrumbs -->
-#Update existing records in bulk
+#Bulk Editing in Existing Documents

 Bulk Update tool helps you in over-writing value of a specific field in existing records.